Radiation Chemistry 1968-1976

 Ionization sources during this period included a 2-MeV Van de Graaff accelerator (first installed in the late 1940s and still in use today!), a 2-MeV Febetron accelerator for electron pulses of a ~25 ns duration, and 60Co sources.

-The amount of research conducted in this field in the Chemistry Department during this period is no less than prodigious; we can only cover some of the highlights, and apologies are offered to those whose work is not cited here.
+The amount of research conducted in this field in the Chemistry Division during this period is no less than prodigious; we can only cover some of the highlights, and apologies are offered to those whose work is not cited here.

 Properties of H2O3 and HO2

 Since many chemical and biochemical reactions take place in aqueous solution, the radiation chemistry of water is of interest.
 Radiation chemistry research at Brookhaven played an important role in identifying the oxidizing and reducing radicals formed in water irradiation.
-Earlier,1 the Radiation Chemistry Group in the Chemistry Department demonstrated that the predominant reducing species has a negative charge and is a hydrated electron.
+Earlier,1 the Radiation Chemistry Group in the Chemistry Division demonstrated that the predominant reducing species has a negative charge and is a hydrated electron.
 One of the most notable accomplishments of this program in the sixties and the seventies was an ongoing investigation to further identify and characterize the reactive species in the radiation chemistry of water.

 When air-saturated water undergoes pulse radiolysis, unusual radicals are formed.
 Water and hydrogen peroxide are common stable compounds of hydrogen and oxygen.
 However, the "next" species in the series is hydrogen sesquioxide, H2O3, believed to be formed by the reaction, OH + HO2 ® H2O3.
 The absorption spectrum of H2O3 was observed below 280 nm, its half-life was measured, and the activation energy for its decomposition at pH 2 was determined to be 16.5 kcal/mol.
 Previous studies indicated that the perhydroxyl radical HO2 exists in three forms: O2-, HO2, and H2O2+.
 Studies revealed no evidence for the third form, H2O2+.2